An octree-based sampling algorithm for analyzing big simulation data: Results

-Fig.~(\ref{fig:xrf1:grid_orig_x}) shows an enlarged view of the original grid in the $x$-$z$-plane at $y/\mathrm{MAC} = 0.9274$ while fig.~(\ref{fig:xrf1:grid_orig_y}) depicts the original grid in the $y$-$z$-plane at $x/\mathrm{MAC} \approx 4.9$.
+Fig.~(\ref{fig:xrf1:grid_orig_x}) shows an enlarged view of the original grid in the $x$-$z$-plane at $y/\mathrm{MAC}~=~0.9274$ while fig.~(\ref{fig:xrf1:grid_orig_y}) depicts the original grid in the $y$-$z$-plane at $x/\mathrm{MAC} \approx 4.9$.
 Due to the enormous snapshot size, we computed the metric field incrementally using Welford's algorithm \cite{welford_note_1962}.

-To achieve a high compression ratio while preserving the dominant flow dynamics, a maximum number of $50 \cdot 10^6$ cells is set as a stopping criterion for $S^3$.
-Due to the refinement of multiple cells per iteration, the final grid generated has $N_{\ell} = 50.988 \cdot 10^6$.
-The cell count is reduced by $93.52\%$ while $\mathcal{M}_{\mathrm{approx}} = 0.138$ of the metric are captured.\\ The resulting grid is shown in fig.~(\ref{fig:xrf1:grid_x}) and fig.~(\ref{fig:xrf1:grid_y}) in the same planes as for the original grid, along with the corresponding metric field in fig.~(\ref{fig:xrf1:metric_x}) and fig.~(\ref{fig:xrf1:metric_y}).
+We set the stopping criterion to a threshold value of $\mathcal{M}_{\min} = 0.95$.
+The final grid has $N_{\ell}~=~5.167 \cdot 10^6$ cells, capturing $\mathcal{M}_{\mathrm{approx}}~=~1$ of the metric.
+The cell count is reduced by $94.94\%$.\\ The resulting grid is shown in fig.~(\ref{fig:xrf1:grid_x}) and fig.~(\ref{fig:xrf1:grid_y}) in the same planes as for the original grid, along with the corresponding metric field in fig.~(\ref{fig:xrf1:metric_x}) and fig.~(\ref{fig:xrf1:metric_y}).
 It is clearly visible that the grid is refined in regions where the spatial change of the metric is high, as presented in section (\ref{subsec:scube}).
-Further, the approximation of the geometry is rather poor compared to the previously shown test cases.
-No subsequent geometry refinement was employed to keep the number of cells to a minimum.
-Since the first modes typically capture large, dominant flow structures, refining the grid near the aircraft model has a minor impact on the SVD results and can therefore be omitted here.
-Fig.~(\ref{fig:xrf1:grid_x}) further shows cells located inside the geometry, which should have been marked as invalid and removed during the refinement process.
-A possible reason why these cells are not removed is a compression step of the STL file representing the aircraft half-model, carried out before starting the refinement process.
-This step was performed to decrease the number of triangles within the STL file to accelerate the refinement process, but it may lead to cavities and poor representation of the original geometry in regions with high curvature.
-Therefore, cells in these regions, although invalid when compared to the original geometry, may be considered valid when using the coarsened geometry.\\
+The approximation of the geometry is rather poor compared to the previously shown test cases, since no subsequent geometry refinement was employed to keep the number of cells to a minimum.
+Since the first modes typically capture large, dominant flow structures, refining the grid near the aircraft model has no significant impact on the SVD results and was therefore omitted here.

-Reducing the grid size enabled the SVD computation using the volume data, which is not feasible for the original data without a dedicated distributed-memory parallel algorithm.
-Hence, only SVD results obtained on the reduced data are presented.
-Fig.~(\ref{fig:xrf1_iso_cont}) shows isocontour plots of the first and second POD modes.
-The modes clearly show the connection between shock oscillation and flow separation downstream of the shock.